-- (2) On or before December 16, 2017, the employer told its employees in claimant's store that it was going to lay off some employees until January 13, 2018.
-The employer asked for volunteers for the layoff and told the employees they would qualify for unemployment insurance benefits.
-Claimant volunteered to take a leave of absence until January 13, 2018.
+FINDINGS OF FACT: (1) On or around December 15, 2017, the employer, Lowe's Home Centers, told its warehouse employees in claimant's store that it was going to lay off some employees until January 13, 2018.
+The employer asked for volunteers for the layoff and claimant volunteered to take a leave of absence until January 13, 2018.
 Claimant did not know if the employer would have laid her off had she not volunteered to be laid off.
-Not all the employer's employees were laid off. - (3) Claimant claimed benefits for the period of December 10, 2017 to January 13, 2018 (weeks 50-17 through 2-18), the weeks at issue.
-The Department gave claimant waiting week credit or paid her benefits for the weeks at issue.
+Not all the employer's employees were laid off.
+Claimant assumed she would be paid benefits based on statements from the employer.

+(2) On December 18, 2017, claimant filed an initial claim for unemployment insurance benefits.
+Claimant claimed benefits for the period of December 17, 2017 to January 13, 2018 (weeks 51-17 through 02-18), the weeks at issue.
+The Department did not give claimant waiting week credit or pay her benefits for those weeks.

-CONCLUSIONS AND REASONS: We agree with the Department and the ALJ that claimant was not available for work during the weeks at issue.
+CONCLUSIONS AND REASONS: We agree with the Department and the ALJ.
+Claimant was not available for work during the weeks at issue.

 ORS 657.155(1)(c) requires that claimants be available for work each week as a condition of being eligible for unemployment insurance benefits.
 Under OAR 471-030-0036(3), the Department defines "available for work" to include, in pertinent part, being willing to work full time, part time, and accept temporary work opportunities, during all of the usual hours and days of the week customary for the work being sought, unless such part time or temporary opportunities would substantially interfere with return to the individual's regular employment, and not imposing conditions which substantially reduce the individual's opportunities to return to work at the earliest possible time.
 OAR 471-030-0036 (3)(b), (c) (February 23, 2014).
-In any week in which the Department paid claimant benefits, the Department has the burden to prove claimant should not have been paid.
+For any week the Department does not pay a claimant benefits, the claimant has the burden to prove benefits should have been paid.
 See Nichols v.
 Employment Division, 24 Or App 195, 544 P2d 1068 (1976).
-The Department met that burden for the weeks at issue.
+Here, claimant failed to meet that burden.

-Regardless of the merit of volunteering to take time off to benefit the employer or other employees, by volunteering to be laid off from work where she may not have otherwise been laid off from work, claimant showed an unwillingness to work during all of the usual hours and days of the week customary for her employment, and she imposed a condition that limited her opportunities to return to work for the employer during those weeks.
-Therefore, claimant was not available for work during the weeks at issue, and she is not eligible to receive benefits for those weeks.
+By volunteering to be laid off from work where she may not have otherwise been laid off from work, claimant showed an unwillingness to work during all of the usual hours and days of the week customary for her employment, and she imposed a condition that limited her opportunities to return to work for the employer during those weeks.
+Therefore, under the above cited rule, claimant was not available for work during the weeks at issue, and she is not eligible to receive benefits for those weeks.